Notargets/DGKernel/documentation/DGKernel/0 - Introduction/intro.md

 ### OCCA as the Foundation

-DGKernel builds on OCCA's kernel language, which provides:
+DGKernel builds on OCCA’s kernel language, which provides:

 - Portable kernel syntax with @outer/@inner annotations
 - Automatic translation to CUDA, OpenMP, OpenCL, etc.
 - Just-in-time compilation with architecture-specific optimizations